Censorship across the World – „Die Kasseler Liste“

 The Unlikely Absence of Censorship

 Gotthold Ephraim Lessing’s famous dictum from 1773 is a passionate outcry against censorship and an indictment of any limits imposed on the freedoms of expression and opinion.
 Illegitimate and inhuman: This is how he perceives the prohibition and, even more so, the burning of books, both of which were everyday occurrences in the era of Lessing, the Age of Enlightenment.
 But these practices persisted well into the twentieth and twenty-first centuries.
-One might even go as far as to say that there has never been censorship that was so pervasive, that infiltrated all parts of private and public life as in the modern totalitarian states.
+One might even go as far as to say that there has never been censorship that was so pervasive, that infiltrated all parts of private and public life as in the modern totalitarian and authoritarian states in the 20th century, for example the UdSSR or the military regimes in Africa, South and Central America.
 In the germanophone world, we of course first and foremost think of the Third Reich and the German Democratic Republic.

 Censorship is as just as old, but also just as young as literature itself.
-Books do not exist apart from state and social control mechanisms, both in restrictive systems and in open societies.
+Books, images, media do not exist apart from state and social control mechanisms, both in restrictive systems and in open societies.
 To be sure, liberal democracies by and large have implemented constitutional controls that prevent any state-sponsored censorship.
-But even here, social, political and religious groups and institutions still exert various forms of censorship.
+But even here, various forms of communication controll exist.

 What is Censorship?